-Laker & I went to Eureka Springs, Arkansas for our honeymoon in June 2012.
-We stayed in a treehouse cabin, explored the town, & did lots of shopping & eating (a common travel theme for us, you'll notice below).
-A few popular landmarks we visited were the Thorncrown Chapel, the Razorback Observation Tower, & the Christ of the Ozarks statue.
-We also visited Eureka's famous working bunnies!
+I went to Eureka Springs, Arkansas in June 2012.
+Highlights were staying in a treehouse cabin, exploring the town, & lots of shopping & eating.
+A few popular landmarks I visited were the Thorncrown Chapel, the Razorback Observation Tower, & the Christ of the Ozarks statue.
+I also visited Eureka's famous working bunnies!
 The bunnies take your money & even hand you your change & package.
-This trip began our travel magnet collection - We bought something specifically to see the bunny working (this one's name was Snoopy!).
-Before we left, we got our ring tattoos.
-Laker's is in my handwriting, & mine is in his handwriting.

-We went back to Eureka in June 2017 to celebrate Mackenzie & Ben's wedding.
-Highlights included our gorgeous balcony view, a fantastic train ride lunch through the mountains for Mackenzie's bachelorette party, exploring Onyx Cave, & their beautiful wedding at Thorncrown Chapel!
+We went back to Eureka in June 2017.
+Highlights included our gorgeous balcony view, a fantastic train ride lunch through the mountains, & exploring Onyx Cave.

 During our road trip to Boston, my family made a stop in Canada to see Niagara Falls.
 I was fairly young, but one thing I remember is seeing all of the candy bars.
 They had several that we didn't have in the U.S., & even some of the ones we did have had different wrappers.
 Also, the speed limit & distance signs listed both miles & kilometers!
 This was so long ago that you didn't need a passport to cross the border - just a birth certificate.